lengfeld/subpatch/website/exp/intro.md

 # Introduction

-This page should introduce you to the problem space of multi repository management and third party source dependencies.
-It's not a common problem for every software developers.
-The problem only arises when dealing for bigger software products, inter team software dependencies and in embedded software engineering.
+Welcome to the realm of multi-repository management and third-party source dependencies.
+Even if you are an experienced software developer, you may not have encountered this issue in your career already.
+It only arises when working on larger software projects, managing inter-team software dependencies, or in the field of embedded software engineering.

 This page explains the issue with two examples: